-\ Borrowings from Gynia Holdings Ltd. carries interest rate of 6.5 per cent per annum compounded annually.
-During the current year, the entire outstanding balance (including interest) was made subordinate to the loans taken from the banks (detailed in note 14) and therefore, is payable along with related interest subsequent to repayment of bank loan in year 2024.
-As at 31 March 2014, only US\$ 52.6 million was subordinated to loans taken from banks.
+Borrowings from Gynia Holdings Ltd. carries interest rate of 6.5 per cent per annum compounded annually.
+During the previous year, the entire outstanding balance (including interest) was made subordinate to the loans taken from the banks (detailed in note 14) and therefore, is payable along with related interest subsequent to repayment of bank loan in year 2024.